Mortgage Q&A: “What time of year are mortgage rates lowest?”

 I omitted the way-back years (like the 70s and early 80s) because mortgage rates weren’t on the same level as they are nowadays.

-The table above has also been freshly updated using data from both 2019 and 2020 for the most current results.
+The table above lists average mortgage rates by month.
+It has been freshly updated using data from 2021 and 2022 to provide the most current results.

 Perhaps You Should Shop for a Mortgage Instead of Holiday Gifts…

-It turns out there is a month when mortgage rates are lowest, and as you might expect, it’s at a time when most folks wouldn’t even be thinking about purchasing a home or refinancing an existing mortgage.
+It turns out there is a month when mortgage rates are lowest.
+And as you may expect, it’s at a time when most folks wouldn’t even be thinking about purchasing a home or refinancing an existing mortgage.

 Yes, it’s December.
 You know, when individuals are more concerned with holiday shopping and traveling to see family then calling up a mortgage lender.